How to Avoid Cashier's Check Fraud: Examples and Explanation

 - The buyer uses a cashier’s check or money order.
 They may have several excuses for why those are their only options.

-- The seller or recipient gets a check for more than they asked for.
+- The seller or recipient gets a check for more than the asking price.

-- The seller is supposed to send the extra money back to the buyer or to a “helper.”
+- The seller is supposed to send the extra money back to the buyer or forward it to a “helper.”

-If you’re facing a situation that looks anything like this, you’re almost certainly dealing with a thief.
+If you’re facing a situation that looks like this, you’re almost certainly dealing with a thief.

-Timing is essential: Don’t send any money or merchandise until you are 100% certain that the paying bank has actually sent the funds.
-This is often referred to as the time when the check “clears,” but that term can be confusing — even for bank employees.
+Don’t send any money or merchandise until you are 100% certain that the paying bank has sent the funds.
+This waiting period is often referred to as when the check “clears,” but that term can be confusing—even for bank employees.

-Funds from a cashier’s check are typically available for you to withdraw within one business day after you deposit the check.
-But that doesn’t mean that the funds actually exist or that the money moved to your bank.
+Funds from a cashier’s check are typically available for you to withdraw within one business day after you deposit it.
+But that doesn’t mean that the funds exist in your account or that the money moved to your bank.
 That process can take several business days, or longer.
 The less you know about your buyer, the longer you should wait.

-How cashier’s checks bounce: These scams work because everybody believes that cashier’s checks are safe.
+These scams work because everybody believes that cashier’s checks are safe.
 If the bank lets you take cash, the check must be good, right?
-Unfortunately, your bank assumes that the check will be good, but the responsibility for the deposit is ultimately yours.
+Unfortunately, your bank assumes that the check will be good, but the deposit 's responsibility is ultimately yours.

 Victims of these scams can lose hundreds or thousands of dollars or more.